 Thank you for contacting me about adult social care.

-I believe we must all receive dignified care in old age.
-With an ageing population, this is one of the biggest challenges our country faces.
-I support the Government’s commitment to making sure that the most vulnerable in society gain the support they need.
-While it is important to note that more than 4 of every 5 people in care receive care from good and outstanding organisations, it is clear that more needs to be done to tackle this serious challenge – crucially by securing a long term funding solution.
+I believe that we must all receive dignified care in old age.
+With an ageing population, this is one of the biggest challenges that our country faces.
+I stand by the Government’s commitment to ensure that the most vulnerable in society are given the support that they need.
+While it is important to note that more than four of every five people in care are looked after by good and outstanding organisations, more needs to be done to tackle this serious challenge, crucially by securing a long term funding solution.
 I’m delighted that the Prime Minister has spoken of his determination to tackle this, stating in his first speech as Prime Minister that “we will fix the crisis in social care once and for all with a clear plan we have prepared, to give every older person the dignity and security they deserve”.

 Money alone will not fix the problem and reform is needed to encourage high standards across the whole country.
-It is vital for us to consider ways of better joining up health and care services, and I am encouraged by the use of the Better Care Fund to assist local government and the NHS with the implementation of integrated health and care services.
+It is vital for us to consider ways of encouraging collaboration between health and care services, such as the Better Care Fund which assists local government and the NHS with the implementation of integrated services.

-In the Conservative General Election Manifesto it was made clear that we must build the same level of consensus on social care that we have already built on the NHS, across political parties, so that an answer can be brought forward that solves the problem, commands the widest possible support, and stands the test of time.
-I stand by this commitment, and urge my colleagues and constituents of all political beliefs to take part in a conversation about establishing a care system fit for the 21st century.
+The Government remains committed to its aim of building the same level of consensus on social care that we have already built on the NHS, across political parties, so that an answer can be brought forward that solves the problem, commands the widest possible support, and stands the test of time.
+I firmly support the renewed commitment in the Queen's Speech to bring forward proposals to reform social care during this Parliament, and look forward to taking part in a conversation about establishing a care system fit for the 21st century.